Local Vaccine Information

 (Updated as information becomes available and subject to change.)

-- Appointments for ALL future clinics will be made from the Vaccine Waitlist in order of sign up.
+- For future clinics, if you are on our Vaccine Waitlist, please continue to check your email and answer your phone for '750' numbers.
+Appointments for ALL future clinics will be scheduled by the waitlist.
 As additional doses are received, we will continue to schedule vaccine clinics.

 - More about vaccinations in Texas.

 - Depending on availability and provider, Phase 1A & 1B individuals are eligible to get the COVID-19 vaccine in Texas.